InformaticsMatters/ansible-role-awx-composer/README.md

 Example Playbook
 ----------------

-You don't need a playbook, you just need a set of parameters, a configuration (i.e. a `tower` map in a YAML file).
+You don't need a playbook, you just need a set of parameters - a configuration (i.e. a `tower` map in a YAML file).
 If your configuration is defined in `config.yaml` then you can configure your AWX server with the following
 command: -